suraz-101/express-test/README.md

         => compare the toke that user send and the database of the specific user from the databas => if otp doest not match then throw new error "invalid otp code" => else hash the password using bcryptjs
-        => then update the password filed into the database collection of specific user using updateOne and opt as empty => if update is failed then throw new error "password update failed" => else return "password is successfully changed, CONGRATULATIONS!!"
+        => then update the password field into the database collection of specific user using updateOne and opt as empty => if update is failed then throw new error "password update failed" => else return "password is successfully changed, CONGRATULATIONS!!"